Core Spreads vs Capital Index, Who's The Best?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Core Spreads has around 1,605 financial instruments whilst Capital Index has around 1,605 financial instruments available.
+Core Spreads allows you to trade around 1,605 financial instruments while Capital Index has around 1,605 financial instruments available.

 Core Spreads and Capital Index Contact Details

-Being able to contact a broker through many ways is important.
+Being able to contact an online trading platform through many ways is vital.
 Core Spreads and Capital Index have the following contact details and social medias that you can use.

 |